 The equalization rate is the ratio of the total assessed value of properties in a community to those property’s true market values.

 Equalization ratios are municipality-wide measurements that are meant to ensure that assessments within the entire district are close to market value.
-Equalization ratios can also be used to ensure that property taxes that are paid by multiple communities are divided in proportion to the total market value for each community.
+They can also be used to ensure that the property taxes paid by multiple communities are divided in proportion to the total market value for each community.
 This is accomplished by requiring a certain assessment to market value ratios for all municipalities.

-Myth #5: Tax Bills Are Good Indicators of Tax Increases
+Myth #5: Bills Are Good Indicators of Increases

-Likewise, tax rates could fall but if home values are increasing significantly, tax bills could increase.
+Likewise, tax rates could fall but tax bills could increase if home values increase significantly.
 The amount of property taxes depends on both factors.

 Myth #6: Assessment Caps Lower Property Taxes

-Assessment caps require that assessments do not increase more than a set percentage each year.
+Assessment caps require that assessments don't increase more than a set percentage each year.
 Capped properties that are increasing in value more rapidly than others could be under-assessed.
-This could happen because the cap does not allow these homes to be assessed at their true market value.
+This could happen because the cap doesn't allow these homes to be assessed at their true market value.

-Let's say that there are custom homes in a high-end neighborhood that are increasing in value more rapidly than older homes in a less desirable part of town.
-The high-end homes are increasing in value at a rate of 25 percent each year.
-The older homes are increasing in value at just 10 percent per year.
-The cap limits assessment increases to 15 percent per year.
+Let's say that custom homes in a high-end neighborhood are increasing in value more rapidly than older homes in a less desirable part of town.
+The high-end homes are increasing in value at a rate of 25% each year.
+The older homes are increasing in value at just 10% per year.
+The cap limits assessment increases to 15% per year.

-This cap would therefore prevent the high-end homes from being assessed at their true market value—they'd fall 10 percent short.
+This cap would therefore prevent the high-end homes from being assessed at their true market value—they'd fall 10% short.
 Meanwhile, the older homes would be assessed at full market value.

-This would leave the owners of the older homes holding the bag because the high-end homeowners are not paying their fair share.
-Of course, this is not always the case, but it is a possible flaw with the assessment caps systems.
+This would leave the owners of the older homes holding the bag because the high-end homeowners aren't paying their fair share.
+Of course, this isn't always the case, but it's a potential flaw with the assessment caps system.

 Those Confusing Common Property Tax Terms

 Property taxes come with a lot of jargon.
-Sifting through the various terms can have your head spinning.
-We've defined some of the more common property tax terms in plain English.
+We've defined some of the more common property tax terms in plain English:

 - Abatement: Forgiveness of a debt in whole or in part